XDC-Community/docs/daofin/MakingProposal.md

 -   **Draft Your Proposal**: Follow the format specified by DAOFIN for proposal submissions, which typically includes a title, summary, detailed description, and any relevant supporting documents or links.
 -   **Specify Proposal Type**: Clearly indicate which type of proposal you are submitting based on the categories provided.
-- **Proposal Submission Cost**: Make sure there is enough XDC tokens in the proposer wallet to cover submission cost.
+- **Proposal Submission Cost**: Make sure there are enough XDC tokens in the proposer wallet to cover the submission cost.
 This cost is a mechanism to prevent spam and ensure proposers are serious.

 #### Step 4: Submit Your Proposal